maielhadad99/Mai-Portfolio/index.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib,KNN,NB

+**Project Objective:** In this project we are provided with multiple instances of orthopedic parameters and we are also provided with their classification as Normal or Abnormal.
+We have to implement K Nearest Neighbour, the algorithm is used to classify points according to class of their K nearest neighbour points .

 **Quantifiable result:** We could Classify the orthopedic parameters as Normal or Abnormal with an accuracy of 82% .

 - Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters